ioBanker/docs.bitshares.build/MPA.md

 - Max. settleable volume each maintance period

-- Market Fee: Orderbook Exchange Fee
+- Market Fee: Asset Exchange Fee
 - Taker Fee: Percentage of the market fee paid by the taker